midhunpradeep/formal-theory-of-ideas/formal-theory-of-ideas.md

-Perfect.
-I’ll compose a rigorous academic paper in plain text/markdown that formalizes the theory of ideas via minimal binary abstraction, incorporating all your specifications.

-It will include:
-- Full structural development across the four versions (V1–V4)
-- Formal axioms and theorems
-- Philosophical implications, from structuralism to cognitive constructivism
-- Applications in logic, AI, language, and knowledge systems
-- References and citations where appropriate (for comparison or support)

-I’ll structure the paper with consistent notation, methodological clarity, and maximal internal coherence.
-I’ll get started and return the full draft across successive messages.

 # A Formal Theory of Ideas via Minimal Binary Abstraction: Structure, Uniqueness, and Generative Complexity from a Single Primitive

 ## Abstract